 Upon arrival, you will be welcomed by a Tsara Komba staff member and transferred to the lodge on Nosy Komba, a neighbouring island, just south of Nosy Be.
 The transfer is by road and boat, taking approximately one hour.

 You'll stay at Tsara Komba Lodge for three nights on a full board basis.
 It is a 4-star luxury hotel with a rare and authentic charm, in perfect keeping with nature and with the area’s outstanding biodiversity.
 It combines a stylish and exclusive atmosphere, an excellent slow food cuisine and tailored-made excursions, in an atmosphere dominated by a commitment to comfortable luxury and ecology.

 Fill your days with your own selection of activities.
-The hotel can arrange customized excursions to neighboring islands, nature reserves, for fishing, quad biking, tours around the island, scuba-diving or snorkeling.
+The hotel can arrange customised excursions to neighbouring islands, nature reserves, for fishing, quad biking, tours around the island, scuba-diving or snorkelling.
 All these activities are just few minutes away from the hotel for you to admire and explore the sheer beauty of the ocean depths.